LizzyDbosstechgirl/alx-system_engineering-devops/0x00-shell_basics/README.md

-script that prints the absolute path mame of the current working directory
+Display your content lists of current directory in a long format